SrIzan10/mainwebsite/src/blog/How-to-change-ArchLinux-password.md

 ---
 id: 3
-title: How to change the user password in Arch Linux if you forgot it
+title: How to change the user password in Arch if you forgot it
 description: This post was made for a certain person who loves to lose passwords
-date: 23/11/2023
+date: 2023-11-23T00:00:00Z
 ---

 Alright, let's do this.
 Fast.